mcradcliffe2490/react_frontend_sample/README.md

 ## Submitting Your Work (IMPORTANT)
 When you are finished, create a Pull Request in Github for the forked repository.
 Email the link to your Pull Request to nicole.chini@levvel.io **at least 24 hours before your technical interview**

+Please make sure your Pull Request is for your forked repo, NOT the original repo

 ## Example Interfaces
 ![Home Page Example](home-page-example.png)